 The Sub-Fund will exclude direct exposure to companies involved in controversial weapons i.e. companies that produce, trade or store controversial weapons (biological and chemical weapons, anti-personnel mines, cluster weapons, depleted uranium, white phosphorus).
 The scope of this exclusion includes weapons banned or outlawed by the Ottawa Treaty on landmines (effective 1999), the Convention on Cluster Munitions (Oslo Convention) of 2008, the Biological and Toxin Weapons Convention (BWC - 1972), the Treaty on the Non-Proliferation of Nuclear Weapons (1968), the Chemical Weapons Convention (CWC - 1993) and SWK-ASIR exclusion list.
 In addition, depleted uranium and white phosphorus are excluded.

-Exclusion of Tobacco, Coal, Unconventional Oil & Gas and Material breaches of the UN Global Compact Principles investment decisions based on factors such as investment objectives and risk tolerance.
+Exclusion of Tobacco, Coal, Unconventional Oil & Gas and Material breaches of the UN Global Compact Principles

-Tobacco: companies deriving more than 10% of their revenues from either production of tobacco products or retailing of tobacco products/services.
+Tobacco : companies deriving more than 10% of their revenues from either production of tobacco products or retailing of tobacco products/services.